Product safety

 The Directorate-General for Consumer Affairs also coordinates Spain’s position and, where appropriate, its representation in matters affecting the protection of consumer rights before the European Union and international organisations.

-What action is taken when an unsafe product is identified?
+What action is taken when an dangerous product is identified?

 When it is found that a product is likely to pose health and safety risks, it must be prevented from reaching consumers.
 In order for information to be exchanged effectively, a rapid information exchange system needs to be set up, enabling the information to be disseminated quickly to all the authorities involved.
 In Spain, there is an alert network for non-food products, which serves to provide notifications of products presenting a serious risk between authorities in the autonomous communities and the Directorate-General for Consumer Affairs under the Ministry of Social Rights, Consumer Affairs and Agenda 2030.
 A rapid alert system (Safety Gate) operates in parallel, for exchanging information between Member State authorities.